3D Printing

 Remote Print Monitoring

 For most printers, using Octoprint is the easiest way to go, but the QIDI printers are not the simplest to interface with Octoprint.
+It is necessary, with the X-Plus, to use a serial to USB cable connected to the motherboard of the printer and a patch for Octoprint to allow it to handle the idiosyncratic firmware.
 I opted to use the approach described here.

 The camera is mounted close to the center line between the lcd and the backlit logo inside the upper front of the printer.
 The bracket uses an existing mount hole, and positions the camera at a slight downward angle while just clearing the print head.
 The ribbon cable is taped down along the front and comes out via the left side access panel.
 The right side panel cannot be used because the cable management for the printer sweeps that side.